-RV hot water heaters can readily have hardware issues that prevent them from working, including bad circuit boards and thermocouplers, or even a defective ignited.
+RV hot water heaters can readily have hardware issues that prevent them from working, including bad circuit boards and thermo-couplers, or even a defective igniter.
 Thankfully, all are fixable.
-Let’s explore potential problems.
+Let’s explore common problems.

 An RV hot water heater needs two main things to get started: Propane and water.
 Run out of either of these and the water heater won’t do much.

 The first thing to do is make sure you have a supply of propane available for the hot water heater.
 If the tanks feel light or the gauges indicate they are empty, you’ll need more propane to use any heat in your RV, including your furnace.

 You can see how much water is left in your fresh water tank via gauges on the dashboard.
 Opening your hot water heater’s pressure relief valve will also show you if you have water in the hot water heater.